 I’ve gone to races numerous times (blipshift even gave me the chance to meet the Turner Motorsports Team).
 I’ve gone to COTA to see V8 Supercars and WEC.
-I’ve also used my blipshift earnings to buy car parts.
-I’m currently in the middle of turning my WRX in to a little adventure mobile.
+I’ve also used my blipshift earnings to buy car parts and turn my WRX into a little adventure mobile.

 What are you influenced by as a designer?

 As with most designers, I’m influenced by everything around me.
 Sometimes when I’m out with friends I’m inspired by the dumb car puns that we come up with.
 I’ve also just been watching TV and my brain just goes, "that would make a great shirt".
 For me the smallest things can get the creative juices flowing.

 You’ve done over 100 designs now, which are your favorites?